KeithBremer/Databases-Homework/week-1/mandatory/2-classes-db/task.md

 7. The hotel manager wishes to know how many rooms were occupied any time during the previous month - find that information.
 8. Get the total number of nights that customers stayed in rooms on the second floor (rooms 201 - 299).
-9. How many invoices are for more than £300.00 and what is their grand total and average amount?
+9. How many invoices are for more than £300.00 and what is their grand total and 2average amount?
 10. Bonus Question: list the number of nights stay for each floor of the hotel (floor no is the hundreds part of room number, e.g. room **3**12 is on floor **3**)